MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-centos.md

 > - Do not use an Azure Virtual Machine VHD disk to prepare the VM image for Azure Local.
 > - We recommend that you prepare a CentOS image if you intend to enable guest management on the VMs.

-Follow these steps on your Azure Local system to create a VM image by using the Azure CLI.
+Follow these steps on your Azure Local to create a VM image by using the Azure CLI.

 ### Step 1: Create a CentOS VM